dev-academy-programme/plug-resources/student-guide/what-next.md

 # I have finished, what next?

-We design our exercises to accomodate students of all backgrounds.
+We design our exercises to accommodate students of all backgrounds.
 This means some experienced developers may finish the task at hand within the day, where others may want to continue their progress at another time.

-The great thing about all of this however, is that noone ever finishes an exercise as there is always potential to squeeze more learning out of every challenge or resource.
+The great thing about all of this however, is that no one ever finishes an exercise as there is always potential to squeeze more learning out of every challenge or resource.

 If you find yourself finishing the directed steps and are looking for something more to further your learning, we have created a very complex formula for optimal learning that is just the thing you are needing.